paveloom-j/PDFHighlights.jl/docs/src/index.md

 # PDFHighlights.jl

-_Export highlights from PDF files to a CSV file using one command._
+_Export highlights from PDF files to a CSV file with one call._

 ```@raw html